 Foam caulks are made of expandable polyurethane that fills large gaps or cracks in virtually any material.
 They come in self-contained cans and are both interior and exterior capable.

 Using the knowledge in this guide to caulk will give you a head start to find the right type of caulk for any household need.

-For more information, please contact us at Sherlock Heating & Air Conditioning.
+For more information, please contact us at Sherlock Plumbing, Heating & Air.
 We serve the North San Diego and Carlsbad areas, along with surrounding communities, giving you prompt and courteous service for all of your HVAC needs.